Financial Planning Privacy Notice

 - ID authentication agencies: We will make checks with third party agencies to authenticate and verify your identity such as Smart Search.
 These checks will also be applied to sanction lists.
 Any personal data obtained for the purposes of meeting with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 will only be processed for the purposes of preventing money laundering or terrorist financing, unless the use of the data is permitted by or under another enactment other than those regulations, or otherwise where consent has been obtained from you.

-- Insurance/mortgage providers: We also make checks with organisations with which you have policies of insurance and investments and with your mortgage provider.
+- Insurance / mortgage providers: We also make checks with organisations with which you have policies of insurance and investments and with your mortgage provider.
 These checks are to help us with our legal obligations and to ensure that we provide you with advice that suits your circumstances.
-The scope and extent of the gathering of information from third parties depend on what type of service you are taking from us.
+The scope and extent of the gathering of information from third parties depends on what type of service you are taking from us.